 Q: What are the signs of overwatering Hibiscus?

-A: Signs of overwatering include yellowing leaves, leaf drop, and root rot.
+Signs of overwatering include yellowing leaves, leaf drop, and root rot.
 If you notice these symptoms, reduce watering and ensure the soil dries thoroughly between watering sessions.
-Improve soil drainage and consider repotting the plant into fresh, well-drained soil if the problem persists.
+Improve soil drainage and repot the plant into fresh, well-drained soil if the problem persists.

 Q: What temperature range is ideal for hibiscus growth in Southern California?

-A: Hibiscus plants thrive in temperatures ranging from 60°F to 90°F. They can endure the occasional dip below this range, but prolonged exposure to cold will harm them.
-If temperatures are expected to fall significantly, consider providing protection or moving potted plants to a warmer location.
+Hibiscus plants thrive in temperatures ranging from 60°F to 90°F. They can endure the occasional dip below this range, but prolonged exposure to cold will harm them.
+If temperatures are expected to fall sharply, provide protection or move potted plants to a warmer location.

 Q: How can I enhance the blooming of my hibiscus plants?